Dinah Marler: Storylines

-One day, a drunken Hart showed up at Dinah's doorstep and she took advantage of the situation by telling him later that they had made love.
-Later, she then slept with Rob so that she would become pregnant.
+One day, a drunken Hart showed up at Dinah's doorstep and she took advantage of the situation by telling him later that they had had sex.
+Later, she then had sex with Rob so that she would become pregnant.
 The plan worked and Dinah told Hart that she was pregnant with his child.
 Marcus, a friend, who figured out what Dinah had done, tried to convince her to do the right thing; she was obsessed with getting Hart back and went along with the lie.
 After having a slight scare, Dinah lied to Hart that she was having a troubled pregnancy.
 Pleased when Hart vowed to stay by Dinah during her pregnancy, ultimately Cassie would not leave Hart.
 Wanting to put a cramp in their relationship, Dinah gave Hart an ultimatum, either her and the baby or Cassie.
 Cassie soon learned of Dinah and Rob's tryst.
 Dinah later was able to bribe the doctor to convince Hart that a test was too dangerous.
 Tragically, days after learning that Cassie herself was pregnant, Dinah miscarried: while sneaking around by the farm, she was accidentally hit by a door by Hart, who wanted to see who was trespassing.
 She then used his guilt as well as her mother's blood pressure pills to con him into staying with her.
 Later, when she became ill from over-medicating herself, she conned Hart into marrying her by claiming to be dying.
 Although the plan worked, Hart was still drawn to Cassie, who had decided to lie to Hart by claiming the child she was carrying was not his.
 Determined to keep Hart with her, Dinah set fire to the farm.
 The fire left Dinah with terrible scars on her face, which made Hart feel more responsible to her.
 However, Hart was shocked when he overheard Dinah and Vanessa talking and discovered that he was the father of Cassie's baby.
 Though Dinah tried to convince him that she kept the truth from him because she loved him and wanted him to stay, he did not buy it and left her.
 Although Vanessa again implored Dinah to get professional help, Dinah insisted that all she needed was Hart.
 Thinking her sister was picking her up, Cassie got into the car only to find Dinah behind the wheel.
 Dinah then locked the doors and drove into a snowstorm, ranting about how Cassie's ruined her life.
 Worked up Dinah, skidded into a snow bank and the car got stuck.
 Just then, Cassie started to go into labor but Dinah did not believe her.
 Frantic, Cassie called Hart on his cell phone and he headed into the storm to find her.
 Angry, Dinah moved off telling Cassie to let Hart save her.
 However, Dinah returned to the car, realized that Cassie was serious and the baby may not make it without her help.
 So, Dinah acted and delivered the baby.
 Just then Hart arrived, thrilled and relieved to find Cassie and see his son for the first time.